|The Menelaus Blue Morpho. (123rf)|

 The natural features of other creatures can also be applied to industry, Hwang said.

 For instance, chameleons and grasshoppers change color by moving their pigment cells.
 When more materials are developed to actively control the cells, they can also be used in areas such as display technology, laser reflectors and optical components.
-On reflection

 The eye structure of a moth can be applied to develop antireflective films.